+There are various consequences which flows through our actions. such as, Sexual Consequences, Media and television in particular became a medium for sex education, as the influence of religion and family unit strayed far away from sexual topics.
 Media took the role of sex educator, although the media did not intend this position, but was appointed anyways.
 The medium is often cursed for giving negative depiction of sex.
 As Diana Workman States that "rather than enlightening the audience, television serves to more deeply entrench discomfort about sex and contributes to continued ignorance in society about love, sex, and responsibility."
 She also discovered that in television particularly, there were number of time sexual intercourse was suggested, but also even more time range of "discouraged sexual practices were suggested".
-The HIV/AIDS crisis is not often raised for discussion beyond news and occasional public service advertising.
+HIV/AIDS crisis is not often raised for discussion beyond news and occasional public service advertising.
 More common sexual related topics are sexual relationships troubles with worries about pregnancy and STDs, rather than safe sex, contraception and its methods and implications, and education, which are barely discussed.

-These media depictions print fear and negatively about sex and its consequences in the audience"s mind.
+These media depictions print fear and negatively about sex and its consequences in the audience's mind.
 But with the digital media this discomfort factor is slowly decreasing, as the audience are getting more exposure to sexually inclined content.
 Also, digital media is catering mostly in personalised way, to individuals that shyness factor of watching a sexually informative content in front of family members are not there.
 But still there are perspectives involved, many a time it is depicted if a man or a boy have sex before marriage is raised and encouraged by the peers and "society".
-Whereas if a female does that is depicted negatively.
-Although the media reflects reality it often also teaches some negative lessons.
-It is not limited to sexual consequences, but it is relatable to intercaste, inter-religion marriages, Age difference between the partners, etc.
+Where as if a female does that is depicted negatively.
+Although the media reflects the reality but often it also teaches some negative lessons.
+It is not limited to sexual consequences, but it is relatable to inter-caste, inter-religion marriages, Age difference between the partners, etc.